Process vs Procedure: How to Document Processes and ProceduresPaul Elson-Vining

 This sets out just the key high level information, that anyone not familiar with the process would find helpful.

-People read useful information, so you must ensure that the content being produced has been targeted correctly to its audience – be that a detailed procedure or a more high level process map.
+People only read information they find useful, so you must ensure that the content being produced is targeted correctly to its audience – be that a detailed procedure or a more high level process map.

-This is an updated and refreshed version of an article originally written by Paul Elson-Vining.
+This is an updated and refreshed version of an article originally written in 2017.